joembarron/FrontEndRebabel/README.md

 run <code>npm install</code>

-To make term.py an executable move term.py out of the project to a separate folder.
-If you want you can create a virtual environment.
-Then install pyinstaller, <code>pip install pyinstaller</code> and run the command <code>pyinstaller -F term.py</code> In the dist folder you should find an executable titled, term (on windows, this is term.exe).
-You can move that back into the project to replace the current term.
-It's also possible in main.js in the function "testText" you might need to change the term to whatever is apporipriate for your OS.

-This repo contains a main.exe (built on windows) that contains all the rebabel functions.
-Basically, the electron application runs the executable from the command line with arguments.
+This repo contains a main.exe (built on windows) that contains rebabel.
+The electron application runs this executable from the command line along with an ACTION and a config.toml file.
 Right now, there are 2 working buttons: import and export.
-These buttons are hardcoded to run <code>./resources/main.exe import resources/config.toml</code> and <code>./resources/main.exe export resources/config.toml</code>.
+These buttons are hardcoded to run <code>./resources/main.exe import resources/config.toml</code> and <code>./resources/main.exe export resources/config.toml</code> respectively.

-Use the command <code>npm run start</code> to run the app Use the command <code>npm run make</code> to build.
+Use the command <code>npm run start</code> to run the app.
+Use the command <code>npm run make</code> to build.

 If you build the app, you should find the electron-test executable at out/electron-test-[linux windows mac].
-A config.toml and lez-all_txt.flextext files have been provided in the main directory.
-Put a copy of these files in the out/electron-test-[linux windows mac]/resources folder.